-122. It is easier for married individuals to recover for emotional distress because spouses presumptively satisfy the requirement that there be a close family relationship between the victim of harm and the spouse who is the bystander.
+122. It is easier for married individuals to recover for emotional distress because spouses presumptively satisfy the requirement of a close family relationship between the victim of harm and the spouse who is the bystander.
 See, e.g., Folz v.
-State, 797 P.2d 246, 260 (N.M.
-1990) ("Marital or intimate family relationships are required for recovery of damages based on emotional distress, except under the impact rule stating that a third-party bystander with no close familial ties can only recover if that bystander is also physically injured."); Drew v.
+State, 797 P.2d 246, 258, 260 (N.M.
+1990) (holding that marital or intimate family relationships are required for recovery of damages based on emotional distress, except under the impact rule stating that a third-party bystander with no close familial ties can only recover if that bystander is also physically injured); Drew v.
 Drake, 168 Cal.
 Rptr.
-65, 66 (Cal.
+65, 65-66 (Cal.
 Ct.
 App.
-1980) (finding that a woman claiming to be the victim's "de facto spouse" was not entitled to allow individuals who are in a relationship similar to marriage to recover for emotional distress.
-123
+1980) (finding that a woman claiming to be the victim's "de facto spouse" was not entitled to recover for emotional distress because there was not a close enough relationship between her and the victim).